 Title II (Adult Education and Family Literacy) - The College of Lake County's Adult Education and ESL Division, and its Area Planning Council partners-Mundelein High School and Highland Park High School-use the referral process that has been established at the Job Center of Lake County.
 The referral form is completed by the APC adult education providers with their contact information and includes the client information and the services the client needs.
-Referrals from College of Lake County, Mundelein High School and Highland Park High School are directed to the Job Center of Lake County and the different core and non-core partners which include local agencies and community organizations.
-When students are referred to the Job Center of Lake County and the telephone number.
-When clients at the Job Center of Lake County need to be referred to the College of Lake County, Mundelein High School, or Highland Park High School, the clients are provided information about the adult education programs.
+Referrals from College of Lake County, Mundelein High School and Highland Park High School are directed to the Job Center partners and partners follow-up with the student to assess the appropriate services and program. of Lake County and the different core and non-core partners which include local agencies and community organizations.
+When students are referred to the Job Center of Lake County and their core and non-core partners, the College of Lake County and the other APC partners staff provides the students with the name of the agency and the telephone number.
+When clients are at the Job Center of Lake County need to be referred to the College of Lake County, Mundelein High School, or Highland Park High School, the clients are provided information about the adult education programs and the Title II partner follows up with client for additional assessment and services.
 Flyers are provided by the Job Center of Lake County about how to apply to these programs.
 Students can apply to the adult education program online or in person.
 There is also a phone number for the community to call to inquire about the application, placement testing, and registration process.